Settlement agreement template: standard version 1

-This is a relatively simple settlement agreement which will suit most employment situations.
+Below is a relatively simple agreement which will suit most employment situations.
 It’s compliant with all the relevant legislation such as the Equality Act 2010.

 If you have been offered a settlement agreement and need an objective solicitor to review and counter-sign the document, Monaco Solicitors can help you with this wherever you are based in the UK.
-There is an official requirement for all settlement agreements to be counter-signed by a solicitor.
+There is a legal requirement for all such agreements to be counter-signed by an independent adviser – usually a solicitor or barrister.
 Before signing the document, we will thoroughly review all the terms and small print of the document to make sure that the offer and other terms are fair.
-We often find that we can find grounds to persuade your employer to increase their settlement offer, or alter some of the terms in the document to be more beneficial to the employee.Download Template
+As employment specialists, we often find that we can identify grounds to persuade your employer to increase their settlement offer, or alter some of the terms in the document in your favour.Download Template

 Without prejudice and subject to contract